UeberallGebannt/Magma/CONTRIBUTING.md

 ### Building

-- First make sure you ran the genMagmaPatchs before running the `Magma/Tasks/launch4j/launch4j`
+- First make sure you ran the `genPatches` Task before running the `outputJar` Task
 - Your build should be in the `build/distributions`

 ### Running Tests